annwhoorma/closer-game/README.md

 Hey, it's a game that I created for 21st birthday of a very special person.
 You are welcome to use it as well.
 Follow [this link](http://t.me/closergame_bot) to play, and I hope you enjoy :)

+The bot is deployed with Heroku service, therefore in case of long inactivity, the bot might take longer time to respond.
+In case it doesn't respond at all, you can contact me :)

 ## Description

 It's a telegram based game that generated a deck of cards and lets you draw from it.
 Every card has a description, and in case it's unclear you can read the rules provided in the bot.
 Below you can see some of the cards.